tarantool/doc/doc/reference/reference_lua/popen.rst

     :param string command: a command to run, mandatory
     :param string mode: communication mode, optional
-    :return: (if success) a popen handle
+    :return: (if success) a popen handle object

              (if failure) ``nil, err``